ConGraT: Self-Supervised Contrastive Pretraining for Joint Graph and Text Embeddings: Dataset Details

 \section{Dataset Details}

-Here we discuss the datasets in more detail and provide summary statistics in \autoref{tab:twitter_data_supp} and \autoref{tab:trex_pubmed_data} on the target variables.
+\paragraph{Twitter.} We created a Twitter dataset of 167,558 tweets posted by a set of 8,721 influential users in media, politics, and entertainment, and the follow graph among these users, which consists of 2,373,956 edges.
+We included up to 20 tweets per user in the dataset, sampled from each user's most recent 3,200 tweets as of May 9, 2021.
+We also collected certain demographic data about these users (region of residence, age, gender, politician vs. entertainer occupation, and political party) by matching them to Wikipedia and Ballotpedia\footnote{\url{https://ballotpedia.org/}}.

-\paragraph{Twitter.} To obtain the age and gender of Twitter users, we connected the accounts to their corresponding Wikipedia pages and used Wikidata to infer those two features.
-Users also self-report locations in their Twitter bios; from these locations, we created four regional categories to predict.
-Finally, we used data from Ballotpedia\footnote{\url{https://ballotpedia.org/}.} to label whether a user is a politician or not.
+To obtain the age and gender of Twitter users, we connected the accounts to their corresponding Wikipedia pages and used Wikidata to infer those two features.
+Users also self-report locations in their Twitter bios; from these locations, we created four regional categories.
+Finally, we used data from Ballotpedia to label whether a user is a politician or not and to identify their political party.
+Note that politician status and party are derived in different ways, from different data fields, with politician status being defined more strictly.
+These variables, used as targets in node classification tasks, are broken down in \autoref{tab:dvs}.

+\paragraph{Pubmed.} We built from scratch a version of the popular Pubmed graph learning benchmark \citep{senCollectiveClassificationNetwork2008} that includes the titles and abstracts of each article; widely available versions of the dataset do not include any text.
+We began with the standard list of PMIDs for the articles in the dataset and fetched the title, abstract, and list of references using the Pubmed API.
+We kept directed citation edges only to other articles in the dataset.
+One PMID was not found in the Pubmed database and was thus left out.
+The final dataset includes 19,716 nodes, 61,110 edges, and 59,381 texts, including both titles and abstracts.
+The included articles are about diabetes and the standard node categories are from the Pubmed database: type-1 diabetes, type-2 diabetes, or experimental evidence.